 With this Chrome extension, it will be easier for students to focus on reading.

 Scrible is the ideal app for notetaking.
 It can help students identify key information from a website.
 It even allows them to underline the text and take notes using its sticky notes and multicoloured highlights.

 The annotated notes can be bookmarked and saved for later use.
 With these features, it will be easier for students to learn and comprehend their lessons.

 ClassDojo involves the students, their families, and their educators.
 It connects everybody through its communication features.

 The app allows teachers to send photos or videos of the students from the school and send feedback to parents about the student’s skills and behaviour.

 With ClassDojo, parents can monitor their children’s status immediately, allowing them to decide on the appropriate actions for their children’s special needs.

 Not sure if your kid has special needs?

 Parents want what is best for their children’s development.
 However, determining what their children need can be overwhelming.

 To get help, check out Dystech.
-We offer Dyslexia and Dysgraphia screening and literacy measurement to determine whether your child needs supportive learning services.
+We offer online Dyslexia screening for parents and a literacy measurement platform, Dyscover for literacy professionals to determine whether your child needs supportive learning services.
 With Dystech, you can ensure that your child gets an inclusive and quality education.
-Talk to us today!
+Learn more about Dyscover features here.